 It's just unbelievable.

-All right, Chris is in Edmund, Oklahoma.
+All right, Chris is in Edmond, Oklahoma.

 I've been there.

-Love it and Edmund.
+Love it, and Edmund.

 How are you?